Cryptocarya exfoliata

-Cryptocarya exfoliata is a species of flowering plant in the family Lauraceae family and is native to Cape York Peninsula the Northern Territory and New Guinea.
+Cryptocarya exfoliata is a species of flowering plant in the family Lauraceae.
+It is a tree native to Cape York Peninsula of Queensland, the Northern Territory, and New Guinea.
 Its leaves are lance-shaped, the flowers creamy-green and slightly perfumed, and the fruit is a spherical to elliptic black drupe.

 Description

 Cryptocarya exfoliata is a tree that typically grows to a height of up to 20 m, its stems sometimes buttressed and its young growth softly hairy.
 Its leaves are lance-shaped, 950–130 mm long and 15–55 mm wide on a petiole 3–11 mm long.
 The flowers are creamy-green and slightly perfumed, usually arranged in a panicle more or less the same length as the leaves, the perianth tube 1.0–1.4 mm long, 1.3–1.5 mm wide and hairy.
 The tepals are 1.7–2.1 mm long and 1.2–1.5 mm wide, the outer anthers 0.7–0.9 mm long and 0.5–0.6 mm wide, the inner anthers 0.9–1.0 mm long and 0.4–0.5 mm wide.
 Flowering occurs from January to March, and the fruit is a black, spherical to elliptic drupe 10–13 mm long and 9–11 mm wide.